 While he favors more research all around, he cautions that new studies alone won’t be enough.
 They too must be impartial, bias free and conducted in neutral environments.
 And while some he sees are solid, the structures and goals of others seem foggier, more like what Dror calls “defensive research” — conducted in-house and seemingly constructed to show that “everything is hunky-dory and great, and there is no bias.”

 Stephen Meagher, one of the FBI examiners to finger Mayfield, authored a controversial analysis of 50,000 pre-existing fingerprints.
 Each print was compared to itself and all others electronically, producing 2.5 billion comparisons and the claim that the chance of one person’s fingerprint being mistaken for another’s is fantastically remote.
 However, other scientific experts took serious issue, calling Meagher’s study and its conclusions bad science and, said forensic science scholar and fingerprint analyst David Stoney, “extraordinarily flawed and highly misleading.”
-(Page 28 on PDF link.)

 In a 2004 letter to New Scientist, Meagher wrote that his study sought to establish that fingerprints are unique, not to reveal their error rate.
 To his critics, like Simon Cole, an associate professor at the University of California, Irvine, Meagher’s words are a clear admission that the FBI, courts and prosecutors who have since cited Meagher’s “50,000” study as evidence of fingerprint matching’s infallibility are therefore making erroneous assumptions about what the study showed.